Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

    A boolean flag indicating whether memory diagnostics are activated during simulation.
 Default value is ``no``.

+.. inpfile:: rebalance_mesh

+   A boolean flag indicating whether to rebalance mesh using stk_balance.
+The default value is ``no``.
+If this parameter is activated, it requires that ``stk_rebalance_method`` is also set to specify the decomposition method to be used for rebalance, e.g., RIB, RCB, etc.

 .. inpfile:: balance_nodes

    A boolean flag indicating whether node balancing is performed during